ecmwf-ifs/ifs-arpege-coding-standards/suites/guidelines/suite_construction.rst

-ecFlow Suite Builders
+ecFlow suite builders
 ======================

 Overview
 --------

-ecFlow suites can be built in many ways, including by directly composing a [definition file](https://ecflow.readthedocs.io/en/latest/glossary.html#term-suite-definition) or using ecFlow's Python API to generate suites programmatically.
+ecFlow suites can be built in many ways, including by directly composing a `definition file <https://ecflow.readthedocs.io/en/latest/glossary.html#term-suite-definition>`_ or using ecFlow's Python API to generate suites programmatically.
 These methods can be combined with various tools and frameworks to facilitate the construction and management of more complex workflows.
 This chapter introduces various tools and methodologies for building ecflow suites, emphasizing the importance of standardization and best practices.

-Types of ecflow Suites
+Types of ecflow suites
 ----------------------

 1. **Native Python ecflow suites**: Directly written in Python.